Pratchat

 #Pratchat42 – Truth, the Printing Press and Every -ing

-08/04/2021 by Pratchat Imps Leave a Comment
+8 April 2021 by Pratchat Imps Leave a Comment

 Author, editor and journalist Stephanie Convery returns to Pratchat as newspapers and conspiracy hit Ankh-Morpork in the same week!
-It’s The Truth, the 25th Discworld novel, first published in 2000.
+It’s The Truth, Terry Pratchett’s 25th Discworld novel, first published in 2000.

 William de Worde has made a reasonable living writing a monthly newsletter for notables, keeping them informed of goings on in Ankh-Morpork.
-But when he’s nearly run over by Gunilla Goodmountain’s new movable type printing press, he soon begins producing a different kind of “paper of news” – one that anyone can buy on the street, full of the important stories of the day.
-Before long “the Ankh-Morpork Times” – soon employing writer Sacharissa Cripslock and vampire iconographer Otto von Chriek – is a hit…and has ruffled a few feathers.
+But when he’s nearly run over by Gunilla Goodmountain’s new movable type printing press, he begins producing a different kind of “paper of news” – one that anyone can buy on the street, full of the important stories of the day.
+Before long “the Ankh-Morpork Times” – produced with the help of writer Sacharissa Cripslock and vampire iconographer Otto von Chriek – is a hit…and has ruffled a few feathers.
 But William has a powerful drive to spread the news, only intensified when Lord Vetinari is found unconscious next to a horse loaded with money after supposedly having stabbed his clerk.
 The Patrician being arrested for attempted murder and embezzlement is big news, of course – but is it the truth?

 Pratchett cut his teeth as a writer as a journalist, and had for many years used his work as inspiration – but nowhere as directly as in the 25th Discworld novel, which introduces the Disc’s first newspaper journalists, William de Worde.
 Apart from William, the novel also brings us the Times’ staff, most notably Sacharissa and Otto, who pop up in many future books, and the unforgettable “New Firm” of Mr Pin and Mr Tulip – plus the triumphant return of Gaspode!
 The books also draws on sources as broad as Shakespeare, the history of printing, Watergate and Pulp Fiction for inspiration, references and jokes, while still packing in themes as serious as public interest, prejudice, class privilege and…well…the truth.